 Due to recent changes in federal regulations, consumers are now allowed to freeze their credit free of charge.
 Prior to changes in these regulations, credit bureaus would charge consumers for freezing their credit.
 What does this mean, and why might someone want to do this?

-Last week’s economic reports included readings on home price growth, new and pending home sales, and inflation.
-Weekly readings on mortgage rates and jobless claims were also released.
+Last week’s economic reports included readings on new and existing home sales; the University of Michigan released its monthly Consumer Sentiment Index, and weekly updates on mortgage rates and jobless claims were also published.

 It is critical for everyone to find a home that is right for them.
 Given the current lack of inventory, this can be a significant challenge.
 Fortunately, the National Association of Realtors (NAR) keeps track of numerous market aspects, including how long the average family stays in a home.

 There are many people who purchase a home with a target monthly payment in mind.
 This monthly payment usually includes major expenses such as the monthly mortgage payment, real estate taxes, and homeowners’ insurance.
 At the same time, there are other costs as well, such as home repairs and maintenance.